HigherOrderCO/Kind/examples/compilation/README.md

 - Moonad's `U64` and `Nat` becomes a JavaScript `BigNumber`.

-- Moonad's `IO(Unit)` becomes a side-effective JavaScript procedure.
+- Moonad's `SimpleIO(Unit)` becomes a side-effective JavaScript procedure.

 2. If it is a "known function", convert to a native function.